Understanding AI Data Analysis

 Which AI tool is best for data analysis?

-Determining the best AI tool for data analysis depends on the functionality you need.
-Pros and cons exist with each program.
+Each of these tasks demands a set of tools not necessarily suited to the rest.
+In other words, determining the best AI tool for data analysis depends on which functionality you need.
+Pros and cons exist with each program, of course.
 Popular AI tools for data analysis include:

 Microsoft Power BI

-This interface automates data exploration and predictive analytics and presents the results in interactive dashboards.
-Microsoft Power BI is reasonably affordable and highly customizable.
-You can also easily integrate it with programs such as Excel, SQL, and various cloud-based platforms.
+This interface allows you to collate data from a variety of sources and create interactive visualizations from the results.
+Microsoft Power BI is highly customizable, and you can integrate it with programs such as Excel, SQL, and various cloud-based platforms.
+Power BI can handle more data than Excel itself [1].

 Polymer

-Polymer’s customizability isn’t endless nor appropriate for every business use case.
-It initially has a difficult learning curve and works best when connected to the internet.
+Polymer may be cost-prohibitive for some: Its plans start at $500 a month.
+That said, they do offer a free seven-day trial.
+Polymer’s customizability is limited and not appropriate for every business use case.
+It can have a difficult learning curve and works best when connected to the internet.

 Tableau

-Tableau helps you understand and visually represent data from multiple sources via shareable, interactive visual dashboards.
+Tableau is Salesforce’s business analytics software.
+It can help you understand and visually represent data.
 Its drag-and-drop functionality is far simpler than other code-based analytics tools, making it preferable for those lacking a coding background.
 Its many applications include data management and governance features.

 Tableau’s broad applicability profile can make it difficult for beginners to use.
+In fact, you need to be conversant in SQL to get the most out of Tableau’s functionality profile.
 Certain functionalities are somewhat limited, and the program’s overall complexity results in slower loading speeds.
 It is also somewhat price-prohibitive compared to other AI data analytics tools.
+At scale, it can be very costly [3].

 Can I use ChatGPT to analyze data?